LAVGC logo Livermore-Amador Valley Garden Club:

 Design members are willing to drive others who do not wish to drive at night.
 Please contact the leader before the meeting so a carpool can be arranged.

-For more information and to be added to the group's mailing list, send email to the leaders on Contact Us.
+For more information and to be added to the group's mailing list, send email the Floral Design Chairman.

-Meeting is cancelled if 3 or more people do not sign up.
+Meeting is cancelled on Tuesday night if 3 or more people do not sign up.

-Our designs will follow the Handbook for Flower Shows v.
-2017, using the Elements of Design and the Principles of Design.
+Our designs will follow the Handbook for Flower Shows 2017 updated August 2024, using the Elements of Design and the Principles of Design.

 Please bring